-About 1 in 5 people in the United States older than 50 have a polyp growing in them right now.
-If they have a colonoscopy, it can usually be removed and almost eliminate their risk of getting colorectal cancer from that polyp if they follow up as recommended.
+About 1 in 5 people in the United States older than 50 have a polyp growing right now.
+If you have a colonoscopy, it can usually be removed and almost eliminate your risk of getting colorectal cancer from that polyp if you follow up as recommended.

-A lot of people are nervous about having a colonoscopy because of the prep needed to clean the colon out or worries about being uncomfortable during the exam.
+You may feel nervous about having a colonoscopy because of the prep needed to clean your colon out or worries about being uncomfortable during the exam.
 Bowel prep medications have changed a lot — there’s less to drink, and they taste better than they used to.

 During the exam, you will either receive medications to put you in a state of twilight sedation or go completely to sleep.
 Almost all patients report that they’re comfortable, and many don’t even remember the exam.

 While it’s possible to have colorectal cancer and not know it, there are signs and symptoms that can be detected.
 If you see blood in your stool, you should definitely see your doctor to get checked.

 Issues other than cancer can cause blood in the stool, but you should see your doctor to make sure everything is OK.